v-maxjohnson/Wander-Must/README.md

 Here are some of the features to be included in any future development for this project:

-1. Hosted photos of trips, avatar and items.

-2. Persistent search bar to find cities
+1. Persistent search bar to find cities and users

-3. Updating user details

-4. Deleting suitcases

-5. Updating suitcase details
+2. Updating suitcase details

-6. Note fields for suitcases

-7. Multiple destination suitcases
+3. Multiple destination suitcases

-8. User creation of new items not already in database
+4. User creation of new items not already in database

+5. Use of tokens to test authentication

-9. Password recovery and reset
+6. Password recovery and reset

-10. Social media signup/login
+7. Social media signup/login

-11. Printable packing lists
+8. Printable packing lists

-12. Create space for sites like expedia to show airfare/hotel prices
+9. Create space for sites like expedia to show airfare/hotel prices

+10. Real-time social feed for new suitcases and update to suitcases

+11. The abiity to follow other users

-13. More mobile-first design and creation of app
+12. More mobile-first design and creation of app

-14. Modals for quick view of suitcases

-15. Integration with other social media channels
+13. Integration with other social media channels

 ## Node Packages Used

+- apollo-boost
+- axios
+- babel
+- babel-preset-es2015
+- babel-register
 - bcrypt
 - body-parser
-- chai
-- ddslick
+- cloudinary-react
 - dotenv
 - express
-- express-handlebars
+- express-graphql
 - express-session
 - google-places-autocomplete-service
-- handlebars
+- graphql
-- jquery
+- if-env
-- mocha
+- lodash
 - moment
 - mysql2
-- node-localstorage
-- npm
 - passport
-- passort-google-oauth20
+- passport-google-oauth20
 - passport-local
 - passport-twitter
+- react
+- react-alert
+- react-alert-template-basic
+- react-apollo
+- react-autocomplete
+- react-datepicker
+- react-dom
+- react-google-autocomplete
+- react-moment
+- react-numeric-input
+- react-popper
+- react-router-dom
+- react-scripts
+- react-slick
+- react-validate
-- path
+- reactstrap
 - sequelize
+- sequelize-cli
+- validate.js
+- yelp-api

 ## Authors